 My teaching is framed by the tacit relationship between making, thinking and being.
-This relationship is neither linear or cyclic, but rather a scattered back-forth / up-down cognitive process, that simultaneously learns through the handling of materials, recognizes relationships and imagines possibilities.
+This relationship is neither linear or cyclic, but rather a scattered back-forth / up-down cognitive process, that deepens through the simultaneous handling of materials and critical thinking.
 Any one part of this process can be broken down to contain all the other parts – it is ‘holographic’ in the sense that a holographic plate can be broken down to smaller parts and still made to project the entire 3-dimensional image, albeit in coarser resolution.

 At all levels, I expect students to engage in class discussions, group critiques and write papers and essays.
 Graduate students should arrive in a program with a strong desire to work independently but engage deeply in discussions about the creative endeavor, philosophic questions and how to locate themselves in the world both through and beyond academe.
 Graduate students should be, as I mentioned earlier, more highly resolved, but also more porous: able to agilely absorb and process experience and situations, assume over-views, and all the while sustain an intentional and productive practice.
 I strongly believe that these approaches prepare students for a responsibly engaged presence in their broader communities.